redhat-cop/casl-ansible/README.md

 filter_plugins= /usr/share/ansible_plugins/filter_plugins:/root/code/openshift-ansible/filter_plugins
 host_key_checking = False
 ```
-* Clone this, and dependent `openshift-ansible` repositories into the same directory
+* Clone this repository (make sure to adjust paths as fit for your local environment - in this case `~src` is used):
 ```
 cd ~/src/
 git clone git@github.com:redhat-cop/casl-ansible.git
 ```
 * Copy `casl-ansible/inventory/sample.casl.example.com.d/inventory/clouds.yaml` to `~/.config/openstack/clouds.yaml`

-* Download/untar `openshift-ansible` for use as part of the install.
+* Download/untar `openshift-ansible` (or use git clone) for use as part of the install.
 Make sure to do so within the same directory as above (i.e.: `~/src`), and either rename the directory to `openshift-ansible` or create symlink to it (see example below).
 See table below for versions / urls to be used for the download.
 Note that other versions may work as well, but these are the ones we have tested and found to be stable.
-Feel free to submit PRs with updated versions as they are found to be functional.
+Feel free to submit PRs for this file with updated versions as they are found to be functional.

 (*hint* right-click the `openshift-ansible` version number in the table below and copy the URL)